Jagadeeshwaran-J/YOLO---Object-Detection/README.md

 ## 📁 Dataset Format

-Organize your dataset as follows:
+Your dataset must follow this structure:

 ```
 dataset/